m-pauly/m-pauly/README.md

-👋 Hi, I’m @m-pauly
+👋 Hi, I’m Markus

-👀 I’m interested into app-design and programming
+👀 I’m interested into app-design, AI and programming

 📫 How to reach me #MailMe